jasonzoladz/purescript-rx-state/README.md

     NoOp      -> state
 ```

-And define your function that performs (possibly asynchronous) effects:
+And define your function that performs (possibly asynchronous) effects.
+If an asynchronous `Effect` returns a payload, you simply dispatch the payload as a part of another `Action`.

 ```purescript
 performEffect :: forall e.
 Effect -> Eff ( console :: CONSOLE, ajax :: AJAX | e) Unit